bedezign/dchelper/README.md

 alias docker-compose="php ~/.composer/bin/dchelper"
 ```

 It's as easy as that!

 If you always want to trigger it in `sudo` mode, you can just add `sudo` before it.
+That's not a requirement however, your password will be asked for when needed.

 ## What does it do?

 In short:

+ - Provides you with a "dedicated IP" for your project (instead of `127.0.0.1`)
  - Get rid of having to specify ports
- - Automatically create/maintain a hostname for your project
+ - Automatically create/maintain a hostname for your project.
+Use [myproject.test](myproject.test) in your browser instead of an IP!
  - Easily "shell" into a container.
+ - All of this via environment variables (`.env) or docker-compose.yml settings.

 ### Ports, ports, ports!